thanlau/rl/content/publication/potential-forensic-analysis-of-iot-data/index.md

   - Timothy R. Leschke
 author_notes:
   - equal contributions
+doi: 10.1109/iThings-GreenCom-CPSCom-SmartData.2017.182
-publication_short: " 2017 IEEE International Conference on Internet of Things (iThings) and IEEE Green Computing and Communications (GreenCom) and IEEE Cyber, Physical and Social Computing (CPSCom) and IEEE Smart Data (SmartData)"
+publication: " 2017 IEEE International Conference on Internet of Things (iThings) and IEEE Green Computing and Communications (GreenCom) and IEEE Cyber, Physical and Social Computing (CPSCom) and IEEE Smart Data (SmartData)"
+publication_short: ""
 abstract: Academics and practicing digital forensics experts have previously proposed several models for tackling the end to end procedure of investigating IoT devices.
 However, these approaches are still very high level or focuses on